Top 5 Car and Truck Cell Phone Boosters for 2022

 Mobile cell signal boosters amplify outside cell signal that’s too weak for your cell phone to pick up and broadcast it inside your car or truck.
 Some systems also have versions designed for commercial trucks or RVs and fifth-wheels.
 These solutions allow you to make calls, receive text messages, and use apps for navigation, communication, and entertainment.

 Powerful Signal has tested the top mobile cell phone signal boosters from leading manufacturers.
 Here are our top six recommended systems for this year, sorted by price:

 ¹ Most cell phone signal boosters are carrier agnostic—they amplify signal for all major cellular carriers at the same time.
-Cel-Fi boosters from Nextivity boost one carrier at a time; you can boost your choice of Verizon (4G only), AT&T, T-Mobile, Sprint, U.S. Cellular, or GCI Alaska.
+Cel‑Fi boosters from Nextivity boost one carrier at a time; you can boost your choice of Verizon (4G/5G only), AT&T, T-Mobile, Sprint, UScellular, or GCI Alaska.

 ² Measured in RSRP.
 Gain is the increase in the strength of the signal received by the booster.
 The higher the maximum gain, the stronger the signal the cellular phone will receive.
 Gain is measured in decibels (dB), which are logarithmic: An increase of 3 dB doubles the signal strength, an increase of 10 dB is ten times the signal strength, and an increase of 20 dB is one hundred times the signal strength.
 A booster’s maximum gain varies across the different cellular frequencies it supports; some frequencies will have a higher maximum gain; others, lower.